RevenueHunt/docs/docs/how-to-guides/send-result-emails.md

 - **Recommended Products in Metadata**: The most recommended products are listed within the metadata JSON under the `products` property.

 **Usign Handlebars**

+You can use Handlebars to add more functionality to your HTML email template.

 For more detailed guidance on using handlebars in your HTML email templates, refer to the following resources: